Vance Boelter taken into custody in lawmaker shootings in Minnesota

 Multiple sources told WCCO on Sunday evening that Boelter, 57, was taken into custody near his home in Green Isle, Sibley County.

-Shortly before 10 p.m., the Ramsey County Sheriff's Office posted a picture on social media appearing to show Boelter being taken into custody.
+Shortly before 10 p.m., the Ramsey County Sheriff's Office posted a picture on social media that appears to show Boelter being taken into custody.

 "The face of evil," the sheriff's office wrote.
 "After relentless and determined police work, the killer is now in custody.
 Thanks to the dedication of multiple agencies working together along with support from the community, justice is one step closer."